 Weight and size

-|Body height||171 cm||159 cm|
+|Body height||173 cm||161 cm|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Azerbaijan, 20.8% of all over 15-year-olds are still smokers.
+In Azerbaijan, 24.0 percent of all over 15-year-olds are still smokers.

-Medical suppliesThe medical care provided by doctors and hospitals in Azerbaijan is above average, but is not as good as the average within the EU.
-The country provides 4.7 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+Medical suppliesThe medical care provided by doctors and hospitals in Azerbaijan is above average and also exceeds the average achieved in the EU countries.
+The country provides 4.8 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
-For example, only about 22 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 27 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.